Ivy-Apps/ivy-wallet/README.md

 ### [Ivy Telegram News](https://t.me/ivywallet)

-## What's next?
+## What's next? :rocket:

 We need your help!
 Let us know what you think :)

 Our plan is:

 1. Make Ivy Wallet free! :heavy_check_mark:
-1. Create Ivy Community Telegram :heavy_check_mark:
+1. Create [Ivy Telegram Community](https://t.me/+ETavgioAvWg4NThk). :heavy_check_mark:
 1. Create a crypto donations mechanism (BTC, ETH, ADA, SOL...)
 1. Use the donations to setup a dev fund where contributors can earn money by helping the project.
 1. Create a proposal and voting system based using Cardano (ADA) smart contracts.
 1. So far, so good!
 Let us know what do you think should be next?

 Correct us, if we're wrong!
-Share your opinion and be the change. :rocket:
+Share your opinion.
+Be the change. :star:

 ## The Ivy Wallet App